jvassev/image2ipfs/README.md

 │   ├── sha256:47bcc53f74dc94b1920f0b34f6036096526296767650f223433fe65c35f149eb
 │   └── sha256:a1b1b81d3d1afdb8fe119b002318c12c20934713b9754a40f702adb18a2540b9
 └── manifests
-    ├── latest-v1
     └── latest-v2
 ```

+_v1 Manifests are not supported starting with version 0.0.6_
 But how do you get from something like QmQSF1oN4TXeU2kRvmjerEs62ZYfKPyRCqPvW1XTTc4fLS to a working `docker pull busybox`?

 The answer is simple: using url rewriting.
 In the `registry/` subdirectory of the project
-there is a trivial Flask application that speaks the Registry v2 protocol but instead of serving the blobs and manifests it redirects
+there is a trivial Go application that speaks the Registry v2 protocol but instead of serving the blobs and manifests it redirects
 to an IPFS gateway of your choice.

 When pulling REPO:latest (with REPO=busybox in this example), Docker daemon will issue these requests: